-This is the seventh 2012 FALL FOLIAGE REPORT for New York State.
+This is the eighth 2013 FALL COLOR REPORT for New York State.
 Reports are obtained from field observers and reflect expected color conditions for the coming weekend.
-FALL FOLIAGE REPORTS are issued every Wednesday afternoon.
+FALL COLOR REPORTS are issued every Wednesday afternoon.

 Colorful peak foliage will be found throughout Long Island and in some outlying areas of New York City this weekend, according to observers for Empire State Developmentís I LOVE NY program.

 On Long Island, foliage spotters in the Hamptons are predicting peak conditions to hold on through the weekend, with predominately orange/gold leaves, along with some red leaves, of average brilliance.
 Spotters in Nassau County predict that leaves will be, on average, peak this weekend.
 Some areas are now past peak while some have yet to reach full color.

 Foliage is at midpoint of change throughout most of New York City.
 Look for 50 percent color change and average to bright leaves of orange and red along with some yellow leaves.
 Spotters at Brooklynís Marine Park and in the outlying areas of the boroughs project peak to past peak conditions for the weekend.